 What do you think?

 I’ve tried to share as much of my journey as possible, but clearly there is a lot I’ve had to leave out.
 If you choose to pursue a gamified approach in your school, I imagine you will encounter many of the challenges and successes I did, as well as many I have not.
 I hope this 3 part journal will help you get started or to continue work you are already doing.
-I’d love to hear about your experiences in the comments below.
-Whether you are new to gamified learning, an old hand, or a parent who is experiencing gamified learning with your child, please share your thoughts below!
+I’d love to hear about your experiences.
+Whether you are new to gamified learning, an old hand, or a parent who is experiencing gamified learning with your child, please get in touch and share your thoughts!